CNuge/py-morse-code/README.md

 ```

 - Once you have read a message in to the class the morse and alphanumeric encodings of the message can respectively be called using the .morse and .words properties.
 ```
 	morse_test.morse

 	morse_test.words
 ```

 - When print is called on the object, it will return both encodings of the message
 ```
 	print(morse_test)
 ```
 will return:
 ```
 	message: this is a test
 	- .... .. ... / .. ... / .- / - . ... -
 ```
 - The class also contains methods for returning the corresponding audio for the morse (all platforms) and alphanumeric encodings.
 ```
 	morse_test.transmit() #returns the tones corresponding to the morse code

 	morse_test.speak() #this uses the unix say command to read the message
 	#.speak() is mac/linux only... and you need to follow the instructions below!
 ```
-	CONTINUE

 # Audio setup